The Maple Ridge Burrards’ misery continues.

-With seven games still to go in its regular season schedule, Maple Ridge has already taken up what appears to be permanent residence in the Western Lacrosse Association cellar.
+With seven games still to go in its schedule, Maple Ridge has already taken up what appears to be permanent residence in the Western Lacrosse Association cellar.

-Burrards' head coach Daren Fridge said his team will probably have to "run the table" to have a shot at post-season play.
+Burrards’ head coach Daren Fridge said his team will probably have to “run the table” in order to have a shot at post-season play.
 Last season, the Burrards’ 8-10 record was good enough to secure the fourth and final playoff spot in the WLA.

 “We’re in a desperate situation,” Fridge said.
 “There’s a division between ourselves and the rest of the league.
 We have to be perfect.
 To stay in the mix we need to achieve eight or nine victories.”

 July is roster deadline day and Fridge, who doubles as the Burrards’ general manager, will be looking to make a few moves to improve the team.

 To muddy the waters even further, the injury bug has sunk its teeth deeply into the Burrards.

 “We’ve had a rash of injuries that are unexplainable,” he said.
 “We have five, six, seven guys who we expected to be in our lineup this year, and haven’t had the opportunity to do so.”

 The Burrards’ made a valiant third period comeback Sunday, but fell short.

 Down 7-3, Maple Ridge got goals from Jarrett Davis, Riley Loewen, and Colton Porter to narrow its deficit to a goal, at 7-6.